anish391/eShopper/README.md

   * Allows you to register a new user for the website using the signup page.
   * Adds a Username, Email-Id and Password.
 Password is hashed using SHA-256.
   * Sign-in based on Email-Id and Password.
-  * Handling to handle SQL Injections.
+  * Prevents potential SQL Injections.
 * Add to Cart:
   * Allows you to add items to cart which stay as long as the session active.
 Cart is cleared when the user logs out.